How collaborative workspaces improve employee experience

 These work models also require collaboration between IT and FM departments.
 Both are usually responsible for both rolling out this new software and strategies, as well as ensuring a smooth transition from the traditional office when they do so.

-What are the benefits of collaborative workspaces?
+The benefits of collaborative workspaces

 Collaboration is more than just a buzzword, like ‘new normal’ or ‘synergy.’
 Fostering better collaboration in the workspace is an actionable goal.
 It can bring many tangible benefits, including the following: